Hierarchical Multimodal LLMs with Semantic Space Alignment for Enhanced Time Series Classification: Introduction

 \section{Introduction}

-Time series classification is a fundamental task in machine learning and data mining that involves assigning labels to sequences of data points collected over time\cite{mohammadi2024deep,abanda2019review}.
-It is essential for understanding temporal patterns and making predictions based on time series data.
-With widespread Web applications in fields such as financial market analysis, anomaly detection in network traffic, and user behavior analysis in recommender systems, accurate time series classification enables organizations to make informed decisions and improve operational efficiency\cite{franceschi2019unsupervised,gao2022reinforcement,susto2018time}.
+Time series classification (TSC) is a fundamental problem in the data mining area and serves as a core technique in a wide range of real-world applications, including healthcare monitoring \citep{zhang2024urban}, industrial diagnosis \citep{zhang2020semi}, human activity recognition \citep{salim2020modelling}, and financial risk assessment \citep{chen2018auto}.
+Unlike static data, time series are characterized by strong temporal dependencies, non-stationary patterns, and complex dynamic structures, which make accurate classification particularly challenging \citep{fu2016service}.
+With the rapid growth of sensor systems and multimodal data collection platforms, time series classification is increasingly required to operate under complex, heterogeneous, and semantically rich data environments \citep{liu2019joint, zhang2024towards}.

-Over the past decades, numerous modeling approaches have been developed for time series classification\cite{cheng2023formertime,zhang2020tapnet,dempster2021minirocket}.
-Traditional methods include distance-based methods relying on similarity measures like dynamic time warping to compare raw time series data\cite{ding2008querying,abanda2019review,fulcher2014highly}; feature-based methods that extract statistical characteristics or model-based features from the data\cite{deng2013time}; shapelet-based techniques that identify discriminative subsequences indicative of class membership\cite{bostrom1712shapelet,ye2009time,he2023shapewordnet}; and dictionary-based approaches that transform time series into symbolic representations for pattern frequency analysis\cite{lin2007experiencing}.
-With the advent of deep learning, the focus shifted to models such as convolutional neural networks (CNNs)\cite{cheng2024convtimenet}, which automatically learn hierarchical feature representations from raw data.
-These models have demonstrated superior performance by capturing complex temporal dependencies and patterns inherent in time series data.
-Fundamentally, modeling time series classification involves effectively capturing both local and global temporal patterns that are discriminative for different classes.
+Over the past decades, numerous modeling approaches have been developed for time series classification \citep{fu2016service, dempster2021minirocket}.
+Traditional methods include several major categories.
+Distance-based approaches \citep{ding2008querying} rely on elastic similarity measures to compare temporal patterns.
+Shapelet-based approaches \citep{lines2012shapelet} extract discriminative subsequences and use their distances as features for classification.
+Dictionary-based approaches \citep{lin2007experiencing} discretize time series into symbolic words and perform classification using frequency-based representations derived from a learned dictionary.
+Feature-based approaches \citep{deng2013time} convert time series into feature representations through handcrafted statistical features and classify them with traditional machine learning models.
+Despite their effectiveness, they cannot automatically learn representations from raw time series, a capability that becomes increasingly important as temporal patterns grow more complex.
+With the advent of deep learning, the focus has shifted to models such as convolutional neural networks (CNNs) \citep{cheng2025convtimenet}, recurrent neural networks (RNNs) \citep{ye2018learning}, graph neural networks (GNNs) \citep{han2021dynamic}, and Transformer-based architectures \citep{zerveas2021transformer}.
+These models demonstrate superior performance by capturing complex temporal dependencies and patterns inherent in time series, reducing reliance on handcrafted features.